If you want to find out about 'The Blood and Tears Walk' go straight HERE now. Otherwise keep reading for information about my 'Bloody London' book...

 “Amazing look at London with a funny and thrilling guide” "This walk was the highlight of my stay in London.
 A must-do if you are in London".

-A VISITOR BOOK PAGE FROM FOURTEEN YEARS WORTH OF OUTSTANDING REVIEWS:
+A VISITOR BOOK PAGE FROM SEVENTEEN YEARS WORTH OF OUTSTANDING REVIEWS:

 WHO I AM AND WHAT THIS WALK IS ABOUT

-The most important thing for me, however, is the incredible response from the thousands of people that I get to meet each year.
-I have given above a small selection of genuine quotes from my visitors books and I want to give my sincere thanks to everyone who has attended so far in twelve years - thank you.
-I think of you all as one huge extended (slightly dysfunctional) family, and some of the nicest people I could hope to meet - either that or good actors!
+By far the most important thing for me, however, is the incredible response from the thousands of people that I get to meet each year.
+I have given above a small selection of genuine quotes from my visitors books and I want to give my sincere thanks to everyone who has attended so far in almost eighteen years - thank you.
+I think of you all as one huge (slightly dysfunctional) extended family and some of the nicest people I could hope to meet.
+Either that or good actors!

-'The Blood and Tears Walk' takes place practically all year round BUT NB see the 'Holidays' section below.
+'The Blood and Tears Walk' takes place nearly all year round BUT NB see the 'Holidays' section below.

-Walk outside the only exit and you will see me a few feet away directly opposite; look for the sign at knee level (not eye level) on my rucksack featuring the words 'The Blood and Tears Walk'.
+Leave Barbican tube station's only exit and you will see me with a small black and red sign at knee level (not eye level) on my rucksack featuring the words 'The Blood and Tears Walk'.

 'The Blood and Tears Walk' is a full two hours long and ends at Holborn underground station (which is on the Piccadilly and Central lines).
 Some other companies are much less well reviewed, charge much more and only do 60 or 90 minute walks!